srcole/srcole.github.io/_posts/2019-04-01-insight_pros_cons.markdown

 ### 1. Limited selection of companies

 Insight might not be a great fit for you if you want to work at very specific companies.
 An important thing to know is that even though a company has partnered with Insight in the past does not mean that they are recruiting data scientists in your session.
 It’s also important to know that there are more small- and mid-size companies that come visit Insight compared to large companies.
 This isn’t necessarily a bad thing, but if your heart is set on working at a big company, maybe you should just apply to them directly.

+There are 30-40 companies (about 1 per fellow, depending on the size of the program) in the "first wave" of the program.
+We meet these companies in the first 4 weeks, present our projects to 6-8 of them during the next 3 weeks, and then start (hopefully) interviewing with them.
+With this number of companies, there's decent selection to identify many you would like to work for, as long as you're not too picky.
+If none of the first wave companies work out, there are still opportunities rolling in after that, but they are more sparse.

 Additionally, even if a company is partnering with Insight, companies progress through interviews at very different speeds (larger companies tend to move slower), which can be an issue...

 ### 2. Constrained timeline